Phaplu Airport: History

 The airport was opened in October 1976 and later broadened by Sir Edmund Hillary to accommodate DHC-6 Twin Otter aircraft.
 The Civil Aviation Authority of Nepal shut down the airport in 2013 in order to pave the runway.
 The airport reopened one year later with a full blacktopped runway.

 Facilities

 The airport resides at an elevation of 7918 ft above mean sea level.
 It has one runway which is 671 m in length.

 As the airport lies within the approach of Lukla Airport, flights en route to Lukla often get diverted to Phaplu Airport.

+Variable weather conditions in the region lead to regular flight disruptions.